defenseunicorns/leapfrogai-docs/content/en/docs/leapfrogai/tadpole/tadpole-deploy.md

 - `chat-gpu` recipe requires a minimum of 8GB VRAM and a CUDA capable NVIDIA GPU with drivers setup in order to function correctly with Docker.

 {{% alert-note %}}
-To set up your Cuda capable NVIDIA GPU, please see the following instructions:
+To set up your CUDA capable NVIDIA GPU, please see the following instructions:

 - Prepare your machine for [NVIDIA Driver installation.](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#pre-installation-actions)
 - Install the proper [NVIDIA Drivers.](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html#pre-install)